timescale/docs/use-timescale/extensions/pgvector.md

 ### Using the `pgvector` extension to create a chatbot

-In this example, you create embeddings, insert the embeddings into Timescale and query the embeddings in Timescale using `pgvector`.
+In this example, you create embeddings, insert the embeddings into Timescale and query the embeddings using `pgvector`.
 The content for the embeddings is from the Timescale blog, specifically from the [Developer Q&A][developer-qa] section, which features posts by Timescale users talking about their real-world use cases.